 Answer – Recurrent neural networks are in fact recursive neural networks with a particular structure: that of a linear chain.

-RNNs are hierarchical kind of network with no time aspect to the input sequence but the input has to be processed hierarchically in a tree fashion.
+RNNs are hierarchical kinds of networks with no time aspect to the input sequence but the input has to be processed hierarchically in a tree fashion.

 Books Referred & Other material referred